Beckley Park

 Overview

 Beckley Park is a 3 acre neighborhood park on the north side of Ann Arbor located on Argo Drive near Pontiac Trail.
 View the Ann Arbor Parks and Nature Areas map for location context.
-The park contains a play structure, swings, a tot play area, picnic tables, a horseshoe pit, a petanque court, and a long sloping hill used for unsupervised sledding.
-A steep asphalt path leads from Argo to the play area and through to Wright Street and Fairview Cemetery.
+The park contains a play structure, swings, a tot play area, picnic tables, a horseshoe pit, a petanque court, and a long sloping hill which can be used for unsupervised sledding.
+The southern edge of this park borders the historic Fairview Cemetery.
+An asphalt path leads from Argo Drive to the play area and through to Wright Street and Fairview Cemetery.
+The park is just across Longshore Drive from Argo Park & Nature Area and is a short walk from Longshore Park, Northside Park, and Plymouth Parkway Park.

 Park Notices